 The museum is 3,500 square meters and displays over 1,000 objects related to football players, most important games, world championships, and champions.
 Additionally, it displays the original FIFA World Cup Trophy.

 In addition to the multimedia displays and interactive installations, they also have a station where visitors can play a bit of football.

 Tickets can be booked at FifaMuseum.com or GetYourGuide.com.
 GetYourGuide.com has the advantage of letting you reserve your spot now and pay later.
 Visit this link to book your entry ticket: Zurich: FIFA Museum Entry Ticket.

 2. Spend Time in a Tropical Rainforest or Elephant Park

 Zurich Zoo has a Masoala rainforest enclosed in a dome.
 Here, they show us how life is on the Masoala peninsula and how the culture of Madagascar works.
-It is definitely an interesting place to visit in Zurich Zoo, especially on rainy days since it is an enclosed area.
+It is an interesting place to visit in the Zurich Zoo, especially on rainy days since it is an enclosed area.
 The exhibits inside Masoala illustrate various details about the rainforest.
 There is no doubt that it is the largest of the nature conservation exhibitions at the Zoo.

 Several elephants roam freely in the Kaeng Krachan Elephant Park and even go swimming there.
 Kaeng Krachan Elephant Park opened in the middle of March 2014.
 Guests can enter the Kaeng Krachan Elephant Park, which has an enclosed indoor space.
 You can spend some time here observing the elephants in their compound even when it is raining heavily.
 It is even possible to see elephants swimming from an underwater viewpoint.